We all have lists of our networks, whether its mobile contacts, customers or an Excel file of 1000 email contacts.

 The Automizy Form Builder is easy and intuitive.
-You can build your HTML forms on a drag and drop editor in a few minutes.
+You can build your HTML forms on a drag and drop editor and connect it to your email list.

 When you are satisfied with it, copy the generated HTML and paste it to the desired place on your web page and you’re done.

-Top marketers manage their email list database on autopilot.
+Top marketers manage the email list database on autopilot.

 Connecting your website forms to your email marketing tool is among the email list management best practices.